jpacg/awesome-stars/README.md

 ## Swift

+- [Shubham0812/SwiftUI-Animations](https://github.com/Shubham0812/SwiftUI-Animations) - A repository containing a variety of animations and Animated components created in SwiftUI that you can use in your own projects.
+- [kylehickinson/SwiftUI-WebView](https://github.com/kylehickinson/SwiftUI-WebView) - A SwiftUI component to use WKWebView
+- [bizz84/SwiftyStoreKit](https://github.com/bizz84/SwiftyStoreKit) - Lightweight In App Purchases Swift framework for iOS 8.0+, tvOS 9.0+ and macOS 10.10+ ⛺
+- [xmartlabs/PagerTabStripView](https://github.com/xmartlabs/PagerTabStripView) - 🚀  Elegant Pager View fully written in pure SwiftUI.
+- [onevcat/Kingfisher](https://github.com/onevcat/Kingfisher) - A lightweight, pure-Swift library for downloading and caching images from the web.
+- [stephencelis/SQLite.swift](https://github.com/stephencelis/SQLite.swift) - A type-safe, Swift-language layer over SQLite3.
+- [quanshousio/ToastUI](https://github.com/quanshousio/ToastUI) - A simple way to show toast in SwiftUI.
 - [ReSwift/ReSwift](https://github.com/ReSwift/ReSwift) - Unidirectional Data Flow in Swift - Inspired by Redux
 - [pointfreeco/swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) - A library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
 - [elai950/AlertToast](https://github.com/elai950/AlertToast) - Create Apple-like alerts & toasts using SwiftUI